Skip to content

 Alzheimer's disease and related dementias cause progressive cognitive decline, memory loss, and functional impairment.
 Current pharmaceutical treatments offer limited disease modification.
 Mesenchymal stem cells have shown neuroprotective, anti-inflammatory, and neurotrophic properties in preclinical and early clinical research, offering a potential supportive therapy for patients and families seeking additional options.
 Treatment is delivered at Boston Health Longevity in Chiang Mai with careful patient assessment and family involvement.

-Patients from Australia, Singapore, Hong Kong, and the UAE travel to Chiang Mai for treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.
+Patients from Singapore, Hong Kong, Taiwan and Australia travel to Chiang Mai for alzheimer's & dementia treatment at Boston Health Longevity, accessing advanced UC-MSC treatments often unavailable in their home countries at internationally competitive pricing.

 What Causes Alzheimer's & Dementia?